 A global diversity of viewpoints was essential to bring a wide gamut of ideas together.
 Bringing a number of independent architects with widely varying viewpoints together to work on a productive concept is, however, a challenge.
 Architects tend to be competitive, as it is architecture competitions – not architecture collaborations – which are the basis of architectural careers.

-To overcome this problem, I set this up as a workshop without explicit hierarchy or pecking order, but with one shared ‘canvas’ to work on.
+To overcome this problem, Mario set this up as a workshop with one shared ‘canvas’ to work on.
 Analogous to the “Shared Space” concept in urban design, the idea is that every participant needs to negotiate his space – here an idea space – with others in a common area.
 In this set-up there is plenty of room for every participant to express himself, but it has to be done in cooperation with others and their viewpoints.
 This Shared Space concept led to constructive knowledge exchanges and a number of diverse, considered solution proposals.

-I started by sending a number of independent architects from all over the world a short design brief, inviting a brief answer or proposal.
-I then invited the architects who answered with the best proposals to come to Qatar and work together on a blueprint for a better community.
-I formulated the brief so that it got across a general idea, but also provided some concrete details:
+Mario started by sending a number of independent architects from all over the world a short design brief, inviting a brief answer or proposal, and then invited the architects who answered with the best proposals to come to Qatar and work together on a blueprint for a better community.
+The brief was formulated so that it got across a general idea, but also provided some concrete details:

 Communities grow and thrive through a mix of opportunity and possibility.
 Opportunity includes affordability, possibility includes spaces which can be interpreted, repurposed, and reshaped.
 In the ideal community, inhabitants should be able to create and repurpose their own space.
 Materials, natural and artificial structures should invite a sense of exploration in shared and public spaces while providing relaxation in private spaces.
 The community should provide opportunity, be affordable and adaptable.